andrewcbuensalida/formik-yup-form/README.md

 /////////////////////////////////////////////
-if you make changes while detached, and you dont commit it, it will be lost
+if you make changes while detached, even if you commit it, it will be lost. have to create a branch.